-Companies that have one or more CGT events during the income year must complete a Capital gains tax (CGT) schedule 2012 and attach it to the Company tax return 2012 if:
+Companies that have one or more CGT events during the income year must complete a Capital gains tax (CGT) schedule 2013 and attach it to the Company tax return 2013 if:

-- a CGT event occurs in relation to a forestry managed investment scheme (FMIS) interest that is held other than as an initial participant, or - total current year capital gains are greater than \$10,000, or - total current year capital losses are greater than \$10,000.
+- total current year capital gains are greater than \$10,000, or - total current year capital losses are greater than \$10,000.

-The head company of a consolidated or MEC group must complete a Capital gains tax (CGT) schedule 2012 if the total current year capital gains or the total current year capital losses that it makes (as head company of the consolidated or MEC group and while not a member of a consolidated or MEC group) are greater than \$10,000.
+The head company of a consolidated or MEC group must complete a Capital gains tax (CGT) schedule 2013 if the total current year capital gains or the total current year capital losses that it makes (as head company of the consolidated or MEC group and while not a member of a consolidated or MEC group) are greater than \$10,000.

-If a subsidiary member of a consolidated or MEC group must lodge a company tax return for any non-membership periods during the year of income, that company may also need to lodge a Capital gains tax (CGT) schedule 2012 for the non-membership periods.
+If a subsidiary member of a consolidated or MEC group must lodge a company tax return for any non-membership periods during the year of income, that company may also need to lodge a Capital gains tax (CGT) schedule 2013 for the non-membership periods.
 For information about reporting multiple non-membership periods during the year, see the Consolidation reference manual, sheet C9-5-110.

-Go to www.ato.gov.au and search for Guide to capital gains tax 2012 (NAT 4151).
+Go to ato.gov.au and search for Guide to capital gains tax 2013 (NAT 4151).
 The publication will help you complete the CGT schedule.
 It includes: